JuanFSantana/DNA-and-RNA-seq-analysis-essentials/dff_seq_feature_count/README.md

 -n: <str> Provide a name for each feature (space sperated).
 The names should be in the same order as the features provided with -f.

--t: <str> Type of overlap: center, full, or partial (center = center of fragment overlap with interval; full = whole read within interval; partial = fragment overlap with interval >= 1 bp)
+-t: <str> Overlap for quantification.
+Please choose from the following options: center, full, or partial (center = center of fragment within interval; full = whole read within interval; partial = fragment overlap with interval >= 1 bp)

 -s: <int | float> Correction factors - must be 1 per dataset (-f) space separated.
 The correction factors should be in the same order as the datasets provided with -f.